Moving to Florida

 Things to Do in Florida

 People moving to Florida know that there is no shortage of things to themselves self busy with.
-In fact, many report that recreation is a primary motivating factor to move at all!
+Many report that recreation is a primary motivating factor to move at all!

 So what can you get up to?
 Besides visiting good ol’ Mickey Mouse and working on your tan, there are many attractions on offer.
 For example, did you know Florida (particularly Miami) has a strong art scene?